-The NEPA regulations require that the discussion of environmental consequences include "any irreversible or irretrievable commitments of resources which would be involved in the proposal should it be implemented" (40 C.F.R. § 1502.16).
-Similarly, Section 15126.2(c) of the CEQA Guidelines requires that an EIR address any significant irreversible environmental changes associated with a project.
+The NEPA regulations require that the discussion of environmental consequences include "...any irreversible or irretrievable commitments of resources which would be involved in the proposal should it be implemented" (40 C.F.R. § 1502.16).
+Similarly, Section 15126.2(c) of the CEQA Guidelines requires that an environmental impact report address any significant irreversible environmental changes associated with a project.